 HPBA's Government Affairs Department is constantly promoting the industry through a rich variety of projects.
 Whether through the legislative process or our grassroots advocacy work, we work hard to get our members' voices heard.
 Below you will find some of our major projects that we have worked on, or currently developing.
-Make sure you visit this page often, as we are always developing new initiatives!

 The U.S. Department of Energy (DOE) has filed its final ruling on the Energy Conservation Standards for Residential Water Heaters, Direct Heating Equipment and Pool Heaters.
 It contains a limitation on Decorative Gas Fireplaces that is much lower than we had expected or that is reasonable.
 We proposed the use of CSA Z21.88 for the heating products and CSA Z21.50 and CSA Z21.60 for the decorative products.
 DOE has determined, as you will see in the document, to use an input limit of 9,000 BTU's per hour.
 This has the possibility of eliminating Decorative Gas Appliances from the marketplace.